junksamiad/template-sender-engine/hld/phase-implementation-cycle-v1.0.md

     ```bash
     git push -u origin phase-N
     ```
-  - Create a pull request for merging into the main branch
+  - Create a pull request against the previous phase branch, not main
-  - After approval and merge, prepare for the next phase by creating a new branch
-    ```bash
-    git checkout main
-    git pull origin main
-    git checkout -b phase-N+1
-    ```
+  - The previous phase branch serves as the source of truth for completed work
+  - Main branch is only updated at major milestones

 ### 5. Deploy to AWS
 - Use CDK to deploy new functionality to AWS